Pay Per Click advertising

 You should have created a long keyword list in the section

-to refine this list.
-When you first created the list you
+want to refine this list.
+When you first created the list

-were instructed to remove all the keywords made from searchers
+you were instructed to remove all the keywords made from

-that would not be interested in your sites content.
-Now
+searchers that would not be interested in your sites content.

-you need to go through the list and check again.
-You need
+Now you need to go through the list and check again.
+You

-to keep as many targeted keywords as possible, but be ruthless
+need to keep as many targeted keywords as possible, but

-with ones that don't properly match.
-If you are thinking
+be ruthless with ones that don't properly match.
+If you

-'We'll there is a small chance someone typing that keyword
+are thinking 'We'll there is a small chance someone typing

-is looking for my site', get that keyword off the list.
+that keyword is looking for my site', get that keyword off

-Otherwise when you move on to the next step that keyword
+the list.
+Otherwise when you move on to the next step that

-is going to do nothing but cost you money.
-Un targeted keywords,
+keyword is going to do nothing but cost you money.
+Un targeted

-or keywords that are to general will eat you marketing budget
+keywords, or keywords that are to general will eat you marketing

 Step 2.
 Looking at the PPC